 Most insurance companies have been stretched far too much over a few years and especially the past year, with multiple and constantly changing regulatory requests to comply with.
 This has constantly remained a major compliance challenge in the insurance industry and an impediment to consistent and efficient risk management.
-Insurance companies are overwhelmed with the need to make several tough decisions and taking actions to enhance organizational culture, technology, and processes that meet the needs of both consumers and regulators, which is getting real by the day.
+Insurance companies are overwhelmed with the need to make several tough decisions and take actions to enhance organizational culture, technology, and processes that meet the needs of both consumers and regulators, which is getting real by the day.

 Now more than ever, insurers need quality Chief Risk Officers and Heads of Compliance armed with the right technology and appropriate resources, giving clear guidance on how to safely navigate the challenges and risks ahead.